-Attribute Туре Description id string; required Unique ID of the bid request, provided by the exchange. imp object array; required Array of \mbox{Imp} objects (Section 3.2.2) representing the impressions offered.
-At least 1 \mbox{Imp} object is required. site object; recommended Details via a Site object (Section 3.2.6) about the publisher's website.
-Only applicable and recommended for websites. app object; recommended Details via an App object (Section 3.2.7) about the publisher's app (i.e., non-browser applications).
-Only applicable and recommended for apps. device object; recommended Details via a Device object (Section 3.2.11) about the user's device to which the impression will be delivered. user object; recommended Details via a User object (Section 3.2.13) about the human user of the device; the advertising audience. test integer; default 0 Indicator of test mode in which auctions are not billable, where 0 = live mode, 1 = test mode. at integer; default 2 Auction type, where 1 = First Price, 2 = Second Price Plus.
+Attribute Туре Description id string; required Unique ID of the bid request, provided by the exchange. imp object array; required Array of Imp objects (Section 3.2.2) representing the impressions offered.
+At least 1 Imp object is required. site object; recommended Details via a Site object (Section 3.2.8) about the publisher's website.
+Only applicable and recommended for websites. app object; recommended Details via an App object (Section 3.2.9) about the publisher's app (i.e., non-browser applications).
+Only applicable and recommended for apps. device object; recommended Details via a Device object (Section 3.2.13) about the user's device to which the impression will be delivered. user object; recommended Details via a User object (Section 3.2.15) about the human user of the device; the advertising audience. test integer; default 0 Indicator of test mode in which auctions are not billable, where 0 = live mode, 1 = test mode. at integer; default 2 Auction type, where 1 = First Price, 2 = Second Price Plus.
 Exchange-specific auction types can be defined using values greater than 500. tmax integer Maximum time in milliseconds to submit a bid to avoid timeout.
-This value is commonly communicated offline. wseat string array Whitelist of buyer seats allowed to bid on this impression.
-Seat IDs must be communicated between bidders and the exchange a priori .
+This value is commonly communicated offline. wseat string array Whitelist of buyer seats (e.g., advertisers, agencies) allowed to bid on this impression.
+IDs of seats and knowledge of the buyer's customers to which they refer must be coordinated between bidders and the exchange a priori .
 Omission implies no seat restrictions. allimps integer; default 0 Flag to indicate if Exchange can verify that the impressions offered represent all of the impressions available in context (e.g., all on the web page, all video spots such as pre/mid/post roll) to support road-blocking.
 0 = no or unknown, 1 = yes, the impressions offered represent all that are available. cur string array Array of allowed currencies for bids on this bid request using ISO-4217 alpha codes.
-Recommended only if the exchange accepts multiple currencies. bcat string array Blocked advertiser categories using the IAB content categories.
-Refer to List 5.1. badv string array Block list of advertisers by their domains (e.g., "ford.com").
+Recommended only if the exchange accepts multiple currencies.